AhmedMakram123/Chess-Game/README.md

 # chess-Game
-This is a simple & experimental Chess AI created using pure Html & Css & JavaScript.
+This is a simple & experimental Chess game created using pure Html & Css & JavaScript.